dwarvesf/WeAreHiring/archived/devops.md

 ---
-title: DevOps Engineer - FinTech
+title: DevOps engineer - FinTech
 description: As an engineer at Dwarves, you will be working closely with a team of talented, kind people and working directly with our clients.
 There is a lot of freedom to contribute to the quality of the project and improve, or prove yourself
 date: 2023-03-21
 tags: